 Some individuals with clear intentions have received the guidance to use healing bowls to directly affect the physical and psychological state of others.
 Very often these healers have many bowls and select a few to meet the needs of the clients, going into the sonic apothecary as it were.
 Others have a small set and use that as an adjunct to their personal realization.
 In the Himalayas in times past medicine bowls, a very specific type of healing bowl, were used to augment the power of medicinal herbs.
 More on those in the singing bowls in Old Tibet section.

 Playing Singing Bowls with Intent

 On my own part, I do occasional “singing bowl experiences” where I bring out a set of a hundred or so singing bowls and ring them with the intention of facilitating a contemplative space within the audience.
 I have to say sometimes when I’m done I see people in quite an altered state, something other than the sound that they can take home with them.

-Ring a singing bowl and set your focus is on sound, not melody.
+Ring a singing bowl and set your focus on sound, not melody.
 Try ringing singing bowls when you are upset, scattered or simply feeling out of sorts.
-Kids respond to singing bowls, too – even babies upset can fly on through the wings of their sweet sounds.
+Kids respond to sound bowl healing, too – even babies upset can fly on through the wings of their sweet sounds.